 My climbing adventures began as an officer candidate at BYU in the R.O.T.C. program.
 Climbing is an outdoor activity I have enjoyed doing, off and on, for the past thirty-five years.
-Even though I was encouraged to keep a climbing log, I never did.
+Even though I was encouraged to keep a climbing log by various instructors, I never did.
 The majority of my climbing partners kept them.
-However, I erroneously reasoned “all that paperwork” was a waste of time for a myriad of reasons.
+However, I erroneously reasoned “all that paperwork” was a waste of time; for a myriad of reasons.
 How I regret that decision!

 It’s not so much about remembering and reminiscing over the actual climbs, but the details associated with those climbs.
 It would be gratifying to remember who I was with, what I was thinking or how I felt during that singular time in my life, what the day was like and if anything exciting happened, what terrain feature we climbed, and how we climbed it.

 Also, I want to have a record of the places I’ve climbed in the event any of my progeny develops an interest in climbing/hiking.
 I think it would be a rewarding experience for them if they could stand on some of the same peaks or hike some of the same trails I have.
 This connection would give them an opportunity to see the world from an alternative vantage point and different perspective as it did for me.

 Note: Map functions better in full-screen mode; particularly on computers with less than 8GB of memory.